aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 In many cases, there are existing CloudFormation templates that are not entire applications, but more like specialized fragments, implementing a particular pattern or best practice.
-If you have templates like that, you can use the `CfnInclude` class to vend them as a CDK Constructs:
+If you have templates like that, you can use the `CfnInclude` class to vend them as CDK Constructs:

 ```ts
 import * as path from 'path';